How Long Does a Fentanyl High Last?

 What Does a Fentanyl High Feel Like?

 Fentanyl affects the brain and body like other opioids by attaching itself to opioid receptors on nerves in areas of the body like the stomach, brain, and spinal cord.
 Most of these areas are also associated with controlling pain and emotions, which is why it’s a common recreational drug, as well.
 Not only does fentanyl provide pain relief, but it can also create a euphoric high when taken in large doses.

 The drug boosts levels of the chemical dopamine, elevating mood and activating the reward system in the brain.
 A fentanyl high feels like a rush of euphoria, providing a feeling of well-being, in addition to other less desirable side effects.
-Due to its potency, the side effects of fentanyl are faster in smaller doses than morphine or heroin, making it more dangerous.

 Opioids like fentanyl are addictive because of the euphoria they can produce when taken in large doses.
 Even people who have started taking prescription opioids for pain relief have found themselves struggling to quit.
 If you’re taking a prescription opioid and have noticed a pattern of misuse or abuse, speak to your doctor.
-If you’re struggling with an addiction to these drugs, Banyan Heartland offers opioid withdrawal treatment that can help you through physical recovery.
+If you’re struggling with an addiction to these drugs, a number of Banyan locations offer opioid withdrawal treatment that can help you through physical recovery.

 How Long Do Fentanyl Side Effects Last?